Acute Lymphoblastic Leukaemia (ALL) – Brief Information

 Treatment methods

-- Radiation therapy of the brain (cranial irradiation) is used for some patients in addition to chemotherapy.
-However, radiation therapy (radiotherapy) is increasingly reduced and hence its indication currently subject to change.
+• Radiation therapy of the brain (cranial irradiation) is used in very rare cases in addition to chemotherapy.
+However, radiotherapy is increasingly reduced and hence its indication currently subject to change.

 Note for patients with mature B-ALL (B-AL): This ALL subtype is not treated like the other forms of ALL.
 Patients with mature B-ALL will receive a treatment similar to that of mature B-cell Non-Hodgkin lymphoma and are therefore not included in the following chapters.
 Information on Non-Hodgkin lymphoma can be found here.